Health and Travel Alerts Learn More Left arrow

 If the steep walk up to the Spanish castle is too much, or the day is too hot, the cable car is an easy option.
 On the return route, the Montjuïc Cable Car stops at Mirador de l’Alcalde for a slightly different view.

 It’s worth getting off to explore the different gardens, including the garden nursery.
-The Montjuïc Amusement Park is now the modern Jardins de Joan Brossa, offering plenty of shade and the great views that Spain is known for.
+The Montjuïc Amusement Park is now the modern Jardins de Joan Brossa, offering plenty of shade and the great views that Barcelona is known for.

 Barcelona Cathedral